1. Statement

 Where it is decided that a serious breach of discipline has been proved, the Principal will outline the sanctions that he considers appropriate and proportionate.
 The Principal will take into consideration a range of factors including, for example, the student’s disciplinary record and any mitigating circumstances that may have contributed towards the behaviour.

-The Principal will communicate his decision in writing to the parents within five working days of the meeting.
+The Principal will communicate the decision in writing within five working days of the meeting.

 6. Permanent exclusion